Sailing to the Yasawas

 Too bad we did not see the boys and girls in uniform as we had to leave early the next morning to be on time for our meeting with the insurance expert in Vuda Marina on Viti Levu Island in Fiji.

-2 reacties op “Sailing to the Yasawas
+2 gedachten over “Sailing to the Yasawas

 1. as always..prachtige foto’s.. lovely memories of these poeple…